-A \$300 nonrefundable deposit is required of all fulltime students.
+A \$300 nonrefundable deposit is required of all new full-time students.
 For students entering in September, this deposit will be split and credited to each semester.
 Students entering in January are credited with the full amount.
 Priority at the time of room draw is given to students whose tuition deposit has been paid.